3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 OhmineDT has been styling for the Markdown Table Colorize plugin, please make sure you are already installed this plugin to get it work.

 Markdown table syntax sometimes can be very messey when too much information within the table.
-Thanks to the Markdown Table Colorize plugin, I can now create a better style for the markdown table!
+Thanks to the Markdown Table Colorize plugin, I can create a better style for the markdown table now!

-After you installed the Markdown Table Colorize plugin, you will see the appearence of markdown table syntax is look like below:
+After installed the Markdown Table Colorize plugin, you will see the markdown table syntax is look like below:

 ![markdown_table_colorize_smaple](https://user-images.githubusercontent.com/86870826/142474807-57d5fede-86e3-478c-bb35-7ce990ab15ce.png)